The colorspace package provides several color manipulation utilities that are useful for creating, assessing, or transforming color palettes, namely:

 Analogously, hex color codes can also be transformed - in this case RGB rainbow colors from the base R function

 ## "#7F7F7FFF" "#DCDCDCFF" "#4C4C4CFF"

-Already this simple example shows that the three RGB rainbow colors have very different grayscale levels.
-This can be brought even more clearly when using a full color wheel (of colors with hues in [0, 360] degrees).
+Even this simple example suffices to show that the three RGB rainbow colors have very different grayscale levels.
+This deficiency is even clearer when using a full color wheel (of colors with hues in [0, 360] degrees).
 While the RGB

 rainbow() is very unbalanced the HCL